Nexai-net/democrite/README.md

 ### Virtual Grain Id

-In orleans vision a grain could have multiple virtual instances. <br/>
-Only **one** instance is alive at the time associate to identifier a [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity).<br/>
+In the Orleans framework, a grain definition can have multiple virtual instances.<br /> However, only **one** instance is active at any given time, associated with a unique identifier known as a  [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity).<br/>

-In orleans is the user responsability to provide the correct GrainId of the grain you want to call.
+In Orleans, it is the user's responsibility to supply the correct GrainId of the grain they wish to call.

-In democrite virtual grain are instanciate and call by a generic orchestrator. <br />
+In Democrite, virtual grains are instantiated and called by a generic orchestrator. <br />
-By default a new Guid is used each time. <br />
+By default, a new Guid is used each time, which is ideal for [stateless grain](https://learn.microsoft.com/en-us/dotnet/orleans/grains/stateless-worker-grains). <br />
-Ideal for the [stateless grain](https://learn.microsoft.com/en-us/dotnet/orleans/grains/stateless-worker-grains).<br />

 [Virutal Grain](#virtual-grains) interface could be tag by attribute [VGrainIdFormatAttribute](/src/Frameworks/Democrite.Framework.Core.Abstractions/Attributes/VGrainIdFormatAttribute.cs) to indicate how to build the [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity).

-The template id system offer opportunities to create dynamically a [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity) using data input or execution context as information source.
+The template ID system provides the ability to dynamically create a [GrainId](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-identity) using data input or execution context as the source of information.

 You can see a good example in the sample [Forex](#forex). <br/>
-This one use stateless vgrain to download html page and to parse it<br /> but use a statefull vgrain to store the value extracted.<br />
+This one use stateless virtual grain (vgrain) to download html page and parse it<br /> but use a statefull virtual grain (vgrain) to store the value extracted.<br />

-This vgrain use a string value in the execution context, forex pair (eur-usd, eur-chf, ...) to create is GrainId.
-Creating on reusable instance by pair-
+This virtual grain (vgrain) employs a string value, such as a forex pair (eur-usd, eur-chf, etc.), from the execution context to form its GrainId, resulting in the creation of a single reusable instance for each pair

 This allow :
 - A client to directly call this vgrain to extract the values.
 - To create only one grain by pair that is single-thread handled by orleans (no need to think of concurrent access)
 - Store information in dedicate a serializable model in class and not to focus on the storage mode (databases, files, ...)

-> [!IMPORTANT]
+> [!TIP]
 > You can access those grain usign the classic orleans [IGrainFactory]() way. <br />
 > **BUT** it is better to use [IDemocriteExecutionHandler](#consume-democrite-cluster) who will use correctly and automatically the correct GrainId.